What is Hypothyroidism?

 Side Effects of Overdosing.
 Overdosing can cause symptoms of hyperthyroidism.
-A patient with too much thyroid hormone in the blood is at increased risk for abnormal heart rhythms, rapid heartbeat, heart failure, and possibly a heart attack if the patient has underlying heart disease.
+A person with too much thyroid hormone in the blood is at increased risk for abnormal heart rhythms, rapid heartbeat, heart failure, and possibly a heart attack if there is underlying heart disease.
 Excess thyroid hormone is particularly dangerous in newborns, and their drug levels must be carefully monitored to avoid brain damage.

 Drug Interactions with Levothyroxine.
 Many drugs interact with levothyroxine and may either enhance or interfere with its absorption.
 These drugs include: